 - Risk free interest rate term structure: The discount curves used to value future cash flows are published by the Prudential Regulation Authority ("PRA"), part of the UK system of financial supervision.
 Separate discount rates are used depending on the currency of obligations.
-The discount rates are the same for all products within that currency. - Benefit indexation: Where claims are linked to external indices such as Retail Price Index (RPI) or Limited Price Index (LPI), appropriate inflation curve (based on RPI expectation) published by the Bank of England is used.
+The discount rates are the same for all products within that currency. - Volatility Adjustment (VA): The VA is an adjustment to the risk free interest rate curve used to discount future cash flows and is determined and published by the PRA for selected global currencies, which cover those relevant to UL. - Benefit indexation: Where claims are linked to external indices such as Retail Price Index (RPI) or Limited Price Index (LPI), an appropriate inflation curve (based on RPI expectation) published by the Bank of England is used.
 Where LPI inflation is capped at 2.5% per annum the benefit is assumed to escalate at a fixed 2.5% per annum.